West Germanic languages: Origins and characteristics

-Furthermore, the West Germanic languages share many lexemes not existing in North Germanic and/or East Germanic – archaisms as well as common neologisms.
+Furthermore, the West Germanic languages share many lexemes not existing in North Germanic or East Germanic – archaisms as well as common neologisms.
 Some lexemes have specific meanings in West Germanic and there are specific innovations in word formation and derivational morphology, for example neologisms ending with modern English -ship (< wgerm. -*skapi, cf. German -schaft) like friendship (< wg. *friund(a)skapi, cf. German Freundschaft) are specific to the West Germanic languages and are thus seen as a Proto West Germanic innovation.

 Validity of West Germanic as a subgroup

 Since at least the early 20th century, a number of morphological, phonological, and lexical archaisms and innovations have been identified as specifically West Germanic.
-Since then, individual Proto-West Germanic lexemes have also been reconstructed.
+Since then, individual Proto–West Germanic lexemes have also been reconstructed.
 Yet, there was a long dispute if these West Germanic characteristics had to be explained with the existence of a West Germanic proto-language or rather with Sprachbund effects.
-Hans Frede 's 1981 study Old English and the Continental Germanic Languages made the conviction grow that a West Germanic proto-language did exist.
-But up until the 1990s, some scholars doubted that there was once a Proto-West Germanic proto-language which was ancestral only to later West Germanic languages.
-In 2002, Gert Klingenschmitt presented a series of pioneering reconstructions of Proto-West Germanic morphological paradigmas and new views on some early West Germanic phonological changes, and in 2013 the first monographic analysis and description of Proto-West Germanic was published (second edition 2022).
+Hans Frede Nielsen's 1981 study Old English and the Continental Germanic Languages made the conviction grow that a West Germanic proto-language did exist.
+But up until the 1990s, some scholars doubted that there was once a Proto–West Germanic proto-language which was ancestral only to later West Germanic languages.
+In 2002, Gert Klingenschmitt presented a series of pioneering reconstructions of Proto–West Germanic morphological paradigmas and new views on some early West Germanic phonological changes, and in 2013 the first monographic analysis and description of Proto–West Germanic was published (second edition 2022).

 Today, there is a scientific consensus (Note: "A West Germanic protolanguage is uncontroversial".) on what Don Ringe stated in 2012, that "these [phonological and morphological] changes amount to a massive evidence for a valid West Germanic clade".

 According to one proposal, after East Germanic broke off (an event usually dated to the 2nd or 1st century BC), the remaining Germanic languages, the Northwest Germanic languages, divided into four main dialects: North Germanic, and the three groups conventionally called "West Germanic", namely: